steveloughran/formality/styleguide/styleguide.md

 Tests MUST NOT

 * Require internet access.
 That includes DNS lookup of remote sites.
 It also included expecting lookups of non-resolvable hosts to fail —some ISPs return a search site in this situation, so an `nslookup invalid.example.org` does return an IP address.
-* Contain any assumptions about the ordering of previous tests —†such as expecting a prior test to have set up the system.
+* Contain any assumptions about the ordering of previous tests — such as expecting a prior test to have set up the system.
 Tests may run in different orders, or purely standalone.
 * Rely on a specific log-level for generating output that is then analyzed.
 Some tests do this, and they are problematic.
 The preference is to move away from these and instrument the classes better.
 * Require specific timings of operations, including the execution performance or ordering of asynchronous operations.
 * Have hard-coded network ports.
 This causes problems in parallel runs, especially on the Apache Jenkins servers.
 Either use port 0, or scan for a free port. `ServerSocketUtil` has code to pick a free port: tests should use this.